 Does the phrase “Christmas dinner” strike fear into your heart?
 Would you rather hide in the shed than cater for 20 family and friends with a bizarre range of dietary requirements?
 Is life too short to glaze a ham?
 Never fear.
 These Melbourne restaurants are nobly volunteering to give diners the gift of a stress-free festive season.

-The turkey rillettes sandwich is the first sign that Christmas Eve dinner at this funky Carlton wine bar comes with a side order of irreverence.
-A contemporary take on the traditional Aussie Christmas feast, Henry Sugar nods to our Asian neighbours with the miso-glazed leg ham, our Mediterranean friends with the octopus, potatoes, peas and herbs and swings it back to Old Blighty with a caramel bauble pudding with brandy ice-cream.
+The fact that kitchen staff write their own bad jokes for the crackers is the first sign that Christmas Eve dinner at this funky Carlton wine bar comes with a side order of irreverence.
+A contemporary take on the traditional Aussie Christmas feast, Henry Sugar offers a five-course banquet that covers all the bases – think pork rilettes, cured rainbow trout, glazed turkey legs and cherry bauble pudding with brandy crème brûlée.

 298 Rathdowne Street, Carlton North; (03) 9448 8196